indika/blog/_posts/2013-10-25-cooking-with-chef.md

 # Bootstrapping the Server

 Before you can cook your server, it has to be ready for cooking.
-In the ideal world, Chef can and will completely determine the architecture of the server.
+In an ideal world, Chef can and will completely determine the architecture of the server.
 However, when it comes to practicalities, the server still needs to be bootstrapped before it can be cooked.
 It broadly involves:

 - setting up a SSH connection, so that you  (meaning the software running on your computer) can securely communicate with it, and
 - installing stuff like unattended upgrades, and any obviously required packages (I'm not going to be idealistic here on not having dependencies outside the Chef configuration)